actions/importer-labs/azure_devops/2-audit.md

     - __:project__.
 This should be the same project name used in the setup steps [here](./readme.md#bootstrap-your-azure-devops-organization)

 3. Where do you want to store the result?
     - __tmp/audit__.
-This can be any path within the working directory from which Valet commands are executed.
+This can be any path within the working directory from which GitHub Actions Importer commands are executed.

 ### Steps